-Always disconnect the electrical connection between the towing vehicle and the caravan before the caravan is connected to the local power supply.
+▷ Always disconnect the electrical connection between the towing vehicle and the caravan before the caravan is connected to the local power supply.
 In order to carry this out, disconnect the plug from towing vehicle socket.

-- For the connection points on camp sites (camping distributors) highly sensitive fault current protection switches (FI-switches, 30 mA) are obligatory. - The vehicle is already already equipped with a fault current protection switch (FI-switch).
+- For the connection points on camp sites (camping distributors) highly sensitive fault current protection switches (FI-switches, 30 mA) are obligatory. - Depending on the equipment, the vehicle is already equipped with a fault current protection switch (FI-switch).